jainaman224/Algo_Ds_Notes/Inheritance(C++)/README.md

 Inheritance is where *derived class* inherits the members (variables and functions) of *base class*.

 The benefit of inheritance is that the derived class does not have to redeclare all the members which it inherits from the base class.
-Hence, reusability is achieved this makes code cleaner.
+Hence, reusability is achieved which makes the code cleaner.

 ## Types of Inheritance